Even Nickell Robey-Coleman Admits That He Interfered On Controversial Rams-Saints No Call

 — Dianna Russini (@diannaESPN) January 20, 2019

-“It’s a tough way to lose a game, especially when we were in a position like that to win it,” Payton said after the game (via USA Today).
-“We may never get over it.”
+“It’s a tough way to lose a game, especially when we were in a position like that to win it,” Payton said after the game via USA Today.

 The play cost the New Orleans Saints a chance to reach the Super Bowl in what could be the last chance for the 40-year-old Drew Brees.
 Nickell Robey-Coleman instead will be making the trip to Atlanta in two weeks for their team’s first trip to the Super Bowl since 2000.